What is HDR brachytherapy?

 High dose-rate brachytherapy is also known as HDR brachytherapy, or temporary brachytherapy.
 It's a type of internal radiotherapy.

 It involves inserting thin tubes into the prostate gland.
 A source of radiation is then passed down the tubes into the prostate for a few minutes to destroy cancer cells.
 The source of radiation is then removed, so no radiation is left in your body.
 Because the radiation is put directly into the prostate, the healthy tissue nearby gets a smaller dose of radiation.
 This means healthy tissue is less likely to be damaged than with another type of radiotherapy called external beam radiotherapy.

 You may have HDR brachytherapy on its own or, more often, you will have it together with external beam radiotherapy.
 If you have external beam radiotherapy with HDR brachytherapy, you will get high doses of radiation to the whole prostate as well as to the area just outside the prostate.
 You may also have hormone therapy before and/or after HDR brachytherapy to shrink the prostate and make the treatment more effective.

 There is another type of brachytherapy called permanent seed brachytherapy or low dose-rate brachytherapy, which involves implanting tiny radioactive seeds into the prostate

 Who can have HDR brachytherapy?

-HDR brachytherapy isn’t suitable for you if your cancer has spread (metastasised) outside the prostate to other parts of the body (advanced prostate cancer).
+HDR brachytherapy isn’t usually used to treat cancer that has spread to other parts of the body (advanced prostate cancer).